MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

 }
 ```

-In this operation we use the *within-apply* statement, that implements a the
+In this operation we use the *within-apply* statement that implements a the
-conjugation operations that occurs in the steps b., c. and d..
+conjugation operations that occurs in the steps of the Grover's diffusion
+operation.

 > [!NOTE]
 > To learn more about conjugations in Q#, check the [conjugations
 > article in the Q# language guide](xref:microsoft.quantum.qsharp.conjugations).